R v Elliott

 R v Elliott was a criminal harassment trial based in Toronto, Ontario, Canada.
 Gregory Alan Elliott was charged with criminally harassing three women in the Toronto area, following a protracted dispute with feminist activist Stephanie Guthrie.
 The case was considered to have implications for free speech in Canada, and to be the first prosecution for harassment solely involving activity on the social networking website Twitter.
 After the trial's conclusion earlier cases of criminal harassment on Twitter were found but Elliott's is still the only one known that didn't include any violent threats.

 Charges involving one of the women were dropped before trial.
-On January 22, 2016, Ontario Court of Justice judge Brent Knazan acquitted Elliot of the remaining charges of criminal harassment.
+On January 22, 2016, Ontario Court of Justice judge Brent Knazan acquitted Elliott of the remaining charges of criminal harassment.
 Elliott soon returned to Twitter after having been restricted from using the Internet as a bail condition for three years.

 Background

 Following her 2012 Kickstarter campaign for the Tropes vs. Women in Video Games video series, feminist critic Anita Sarkeesian began to receive large volumes of online criticism and harassment.
 One form of harassment commonly decried in the media was a Newgrounds game in which players punched a photograph of Sarkeesian, causing her to appear progressively more bruised and injured.
 The game's creator, Bendilin Spurr, who had previously made a similar game about punching conservative lawyer and anti-video-game activist Jack Thompson, denied that the games promoted real violence.

 Stephanie Guthrie, a Toronto-based feminist activist, was among those who objected to Spurr's game, and contacted news organizations and potential employers in Spurr's hometown.
 Gregory Alan Elliott, a Toronto artist, criticized Guthrie's actions as "every bit as vicious as the face-punch game".
 In response, Guthrie and others blocked him on Twitter and reported his account to the site's operators, who found he wasn't violating their terms of service.
 Elliott continued tweeting criticism to their accounts and commenting on their online and offline activities.
 Guthrie convened a meeting of friends to discuss Elliott's behaviour.
 An investigating officer later testified that he found that none of Elliott's messages were sexual in nature or threatened harm against any of the women.